The Essential Guide to E-Commerce Integration

 - Inbound product update.

-- Outbound sales order change acknowledgement.
+- Outbound sales order change acknowledgment.

 - Outbound warehouse receiving advice.